 When I moved to Dublin with my husband in 2010, the bubble of the Celtic Tiger had just burst, and the cost of living was very reasonable.

 Ireland was about to enter an economic crisis, leading to an EU bailout complete with austerity measures.

 Today, Ireland’s economy is thriving again, with announcements about new jobs making the news every week.
 This is a double-edged sword because job growth has far outpaced housing stock.

 Rent in Dublin

-Rents have skyrocketed, particularly in the Grand Canal Dock neighborhood (also known as Silicon Docks) which is home to the European headquarters of American Tech companies like Google, Facebook, and Airbnb.
+Rents have skyrocketed, particularly in the Grand Canal Dock neighborhood (also known as Silicon Docks), home to the European headquarters of American Tech companies like Google, Facebook, and Airbnb.

 How to deal with difficulties when moving to Dublin?

-I quickly learned that Irish people will typically suffer in silence rather than say anything.
-I realized that in order to fit in, I should curb this tendency to speak up loudly.
+I quickly learned that Irish people would typically suffer in silence rather than say anything.
+I realized that to fit in.
+I should curb this tendency to speak up loudly.
 Pick your battles.